NashTech-Labs/version-automation/README.md

 When version will bump
 -------------------------------------------------
-1. If release branch merge on develop branch then it increment the major version
+1. If release branch merge on develop branch then it will increment the major version
-2. If feature branch merge on develop branch then it increment the minor version
+2. If feature branch merge on develop branch then it will increment the minor version
-3. If bugfix, patch, or hotfix branch merge on develop branch then it increment the build version
+3. If bugfix, patch, or hotfix branch merge on develop branch then it will increment the build version

 How Script Works: